River Wealth Advisors' Currents Newsletter

 Central Bank Activity, Rates and Inflation

-In December the Federal Reserve increased the Federal Funds rate, which was widely expected, to a range of 1.25% to 1.50%.
+In December the Federal Reserve increased the Federal Funds rate, which was widely expected, to a range of 1.25 percent to 1.50 percent.
 Consensus opinion now is that the Fed is likely to increase rates three or four times in 2018, with the first rate increase happening at the March FOMC meeting.

 To repeat from last quarter’s note, in the shadow of strong financial market performance lies a sense of concern that some unpredictable policy situation could cause systematic problems.
 These concerns are primarily focused on foreign relations and trade policy where relationships are complicated, delicate, and sometimes tenuous.

 Yes, I would like to receive River Wealth's Currents Newsletter